Argentina concedes creditors do not want in on bond swap

 Argentina defaulted in July after a U.S. court blocked an interest payment to holders of its restructured debt governed by U.S. law, ordering the government to settle first with a small group of so-called "holdout" U.S. hedge funds who spurned previous bond swaps and demand full payment.

-The frozen coupon payment is still held by U.S. intermediary Bank of New York Mellon (BK.N).
+The frozen coupon payment is still held by U.S. intermediary Bank of New York Mellon.

 If investors refuse to participate in the debt swap, the government can still hope it will succeed in replacing the Bank of New York Mellon as trustee for bond payments with Nacion Fideicomisos, a unit of state-controlled Banco Nacion.
 That way, it can service its debt locally.